 A student, or parent of a student accepting a Federal Loan should understand that origination data related to the loan is submitted to the National Student Loan Data System (NSLDS), and will be accessible by guaranty agencies, lenders, and schools determined to be authorized users of the data system.

 For students committed to working in critical need positions at Atrium Health after graduation.
 Loan forgiveness may be available at the discretion of Atrium Health.
+Students who have been accepted into an eligible program and have paid their tuition deposit will receive an email related to the Atrium Health Forgivable Loan that provides details on how to apply.

 Available for the following academic programs